 Do you accept CLEP, Advanced Placement, Military and Life Experience credits?

 Oswego will accept College-Level Examination Placement (CLEP), Advanced Placement, IB and Military credit.
 To receive credit for AP, IB, and CLEP, a student must provide an official transcript.
 To determine specific scores necessary consult the Oswego Proficiency Examination Program or contact the Office of Admissions (315-312-2250).
 Military credit should also be transcripted and sent to the Office of Admissions for review.
-Oswego does not grant life experience credit.
+Oswego does not grant life experience credit, however, significant non-academic experiences and training may qualify for credit via Prior Learning Assessment.

 What are the SUNY General Education requirements for transfers coming to Oswego?

-All transfer students are expected to satisfy 30-33 credits of general education.
+All transfer students are expected to satisfy 33 credits of general education.
 There are two different methods of completing these credits.
-Students may complete the 30 credits listed under SUNY Oswego’s General Education program, what we call GE 21.
-Often times, courses that are transferred from previously attended institutions are used to fulfill some of those General Educations listed under GE 21.
+Students may complete the 33 credits listed under SUNY Oswego’s General Education program, what we call GE 21.
+Oftentimes, courses that are transferred from previously attended institutions are used to fulfill some of those General Educations listed under GE 21.
 For example, common courses that are transferred are Writing, American History, Natural Science, Fine Arts, or Social Sciences.

-Detailed information is available at the General Education website.
+Detailed information is available on the General Education website.

 When do I register for classes?